spyder-ide/spyder/TROUBLESHOOTING.md

     can have issues with one or the other.
 *   Reinstall it into your local startup drive, to a directory path and user account without spaces, special characters, or unusual permissions.
+*   Disable any security software you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
+Make sure to re-enable it if it doesn't fix the problem, and if it does, add a rule or exception for Spyder.
 *   Run Spyder with administrator rights just in case it is some sort of permissions issue
 *   Check and repair/reset permissions, your disk, and OS if all else fails